JohannesLbck/OverCompliance/README.md

 1. `python3 discrete_levels.py`

 This last script has no logging so depending on your device give it a second to execute.

+## (D) Identification for the BPIC11 dataset.

+1. Git Clone
+2. `python3 17_identify.py` default is B2, can change the id using option --r with the respective ID so for example `python3 17_identify.py --r B3`